 The Act increases to three years the holding period required for long-term capital gain treatment with respect to partnership interests held in connection with the performance of services.
 This would include carried interest, or the portion of an investment fund's profit paid to investment managers.
 This increased holding period appears to apply to both gain recognized upon a sale of the partnership interest by the taxpayer and gain allocated to the taxpayer from a sale of assets by the entity.
-Therefore, an affected partner would be required to hold his or her partnership interest for at least three years to obtain long-term capital gain treatment on the sale disposing of) or developing specified assets, including securities, commodities, certain real estate, and cash or cash equivalents.
+Therefore, an affected partner would be required to hold his or her partnership interest for at least three years to obtain long-term capital gain treatment on the sale of such interest.
+In addition, affected partners who received allocations of capital gain in connection with a sale of assets by the partnership would be entitled to long-term treatment only if the partnership held the assets for at least three years prior to sale.